Urology

 Does your specialty recommend doing away rotations?

 Yes.
 You should try to complete at least one away urology rotation in June, July or August of your 4th year.
-Since ERAS applications are released to programs on September 15th, if you elect to complete a September sub-I please keep in mind that you may not be able to obtain a letter of recommendation from the faculty at that program in time for the application deadlines for urology programs.
+Since ERAS applications are released to programs in September, if you elect to complete a September sub-I please keep in mind that you may not be able to obtain a letter of recommendation from the faculty at that program in time for the application deadlines for urology programs.

 If your specialty recommends doing away rotations, how many "aways" do you recommend?